mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/openness-extensibility.md

 ## How Can I Extend the Functionality of the Mendix Platform?

-The Mendix runtime can be extended using Java Actions that enable you to build reusable microflow activities which are packaged and consumed by less technical developers from the Mendix Toolbox or App Store.
-At front-end client,  create custom JavaScript widgets for both web and mobile, including Cordova plugins.
+The Mendix runtime can be extended using Java Actions that enable you to build reusable microflow activities which are packaged as native actions and consumed by less technical developers from the Mendix Toolbox or App Store.
+At front-end client,  create custom JavaScript extensions for both web and mobile, including Cordova plugins.

 For details, see [How Can I Extend the Functionality of the Mendix Platform?](extensibility#extend-functionality)